andela-oadeniran/dojo_space_allocator/README.md

 ##            Dojo Space Allocator.

 ### The Application and what it does?
-1.A Console Application that helps allocate an office space, room space or both.
+1. A Console Application that helps allocate an office space, room space or both.
 2. The Dojo is one of Andela's facility in Kenya and it inspired the Application.

 ###  How to Use